sveawebpay/magento2-checkout/README.md

 Then run `bin/magento setup:upgrade && bin/magento setup:di:compile && bin/magento cache:flush` from your base folder
 to install database scripts and recompile the dependency injections and clear cache.

-Head to _administration -> Stores -> Configuration -> Payment methods -> Svea Ekonomi Checkout_
+After that, head to administration -> Stores -> Configuration -> Payment methods -> Svea Ekonomi Checkout, to configure your new payment method.

-and enable it, provide your integration authentication details and choose order-statuses to be used before as well as after order acknowledgement.
-Save and clear cache.
+To upgrade run `composer update sveaekonomi/magento2-checkout --with-dependencies`.
+Then run `bin/magento setup:upgrade && bin/magento setup:di:compile && bin/magento cache:flush` from your base folder